Signup to receive the Early Edition in your inbox here.

 OTHER U.S. RELATIONS

-The Trump and Biden administrations made mistakes with their crisis management before and during U.S. troops’ withdrawal from Afghanistan, State Department report released Friday found.
+The Trump and Biden administrations made mistakes with their crisis management before and during U.S. troops’ withdrawal from Afghanistan, a State Department report released Friday found.

 U.S. and Mexican officials are discussing a new U.S. refugee program for some non-Mexican asylum seekers waiting in Mexico, four sources said.
 Cuban, Haitian, Nicaraguan, and Venezuelan refugees who have been in Mexico since before June 6 may benefit from President Biden’s bid to create more legal avenues for migration.
-Ted Hesson and Dave Graham report for Reuters
+Ted Hesson and Dave Graham report for Reuters.